 There have already been some initiatives aimed at categorising personal data that can help in organising the core personal data ontology.
-For example, P3P15 contains a nontrivial vocabulary of data categories that includes also dynamic data, collected by tracking the user's behavior, as well as non personally-identifiable data.
+For example, P3P contains a nontrivial vocabulary of data categories that includes also dynamic data, collected by tracking the user's behavior, as well as non personally-identifiable data.
 P3P's data categories currently do not specifically cover mobility data and television program data, that are needed in SPECIAL's pilots.
 The available categories constitute a shallow taxonomy that may have to be further articulated in the core data ontology.
-Within social network applications, it may be interesting to include the FOAF16 ontology, that although less articulated than P3P's categorisation covers some complementary aspects.
-A potentially useful classification dimension (currently not covered in a satisfactory way) is the sensitivity of information, which is articulated in some detail in both the existing legislation (e.g. sexual, political, and religious orientation).
-Deliverable D6.3 Plan for community group and standardisation contribution details our plans to engage the web and privacy communities in the form of a workshop that aims to derive and reach consensus on vocabularies to be used to represent personal data, processing of personal data and related policies and regulations.
+Within social network applications, it may be interesting to include the FOAF ontology, that although less articulated than P3P's categorisation covers some complementary aspects.
+A potentially useful classification dimension (currently not covered in a satisfactory way) is the sensitivity of information, which is articulated in some detail in the existing legislation (e.g. note the attention to sexual, political, and religious orientation).
+Deliverable D6.3Plan for community group and standardisation contribution details our plans to engage the web and privacy communities in order to derive and reach consensus on vocabularies to be used to represent personal data, processing of personal data and related policies and regulations.
+The first activities along this line have been a workshop and the constitution of a W3C community group.